 IEVS Applicant and Recipient Reports

-The IEVS System returns the information online as part of the MEDS system.
+The IEVS returns the information online as part of the MEDS system.
 Because IEVS is a verification system, it:

 • Confirms/verifies information provided by applicants.